 Cellular routers empower rural and mobile operations

-This makes cellular routers an invaluable tool for businesses and individuals that operate in rural areas or need to stay connected while on the go.
+This makes cellular routers an invaluable tool for businesses and individuals operating in rural areas or staying connected while on the go.
 They offer several key features that make them a great option for mobile computing and communication:

 • Gigabit-speed connectivity: Cellular routers provide fast, reliable connections with speeds up to 5G & 4G LTE, allowing easy access to streaming services and online applications.